basit3407/testing-custom-sound-notifications/README.md

 6.click on button to schedule notification

 Expected Behaviour:
-Notification alert should be shown and custom sound should be played after 5 seconds
+Notification alert should be shown and custom sound should be played after 5 seconds.Also tint color of notification alert should be that which was set in expo-notifications plugin

 Actual Behaviour:
-No Notification alert is shown and no sound is played
+No Notification alert is shown and no sound is played.Tint color of notifications plugin is still default color